-Caacupe is the local regional centre and the retail hub serving the surrounding towns.
+Caacupe is the local regional center and retail hub serving the surrounding towns.
 You will find more shops in Caacupe than in other towns of comparable size in Paraguay.

-You can get clothing, sportswear and household goods in a number of modern town centre shops.
+You can get clothing, sportswear, and household goods in a number of modern town center shops.

 As for eating out, everything from street food to fine dining can be found throughout the town: you can feast on freshly cooked Paraguayan empanadas and sopa or visit exclusive restaurants with international menus.